apache/atlas/docs/src/documents/Hook/HookHive.md

 ### Extracting Lineage from Hive commands

-  * The !HiveHook maps the !LineageInfo in the !HookContext to Column lineage instances
+  * The HiveHook maps the LineageInfo in the HookContext to Column lineage instances
-  * The !LineageInfo in Hive provides column-level lineage for the final !FileSinkOperator, linking them to the input columns in the Hive Query
+  * The LineageInfo in Hive provides column-level lineage for the final FileSinkOperator, linking them to the input columns in the Hive Query

 ## NOTES

    * Column level lineage works with Hive version 1.2.1 after the patch for <a href="https://issues.apache.org/jira/browse/HIVE-13112">HIVE-13112</a> is applied to Hive source
    * Since database name, table name and column names are case insensitive in hive, the corresponding names in entities are lowercase.
 So, any search APIs should use lowercase while querying on the entity names
    * The following hive operations are captured by hive hook currently